All downloads

 After installing

-- SBVault lives quietly in your menu bar (macOS) or system tray (Windows/Linux) — it doesn't need a dock spot
+- SBVault lives quietly in your menu bar (macOS) or system tray (Windows/Linux).
+It doesn't need a dock spot

 - Click the SB icon → Open SBVault folder to see your files at